Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 ---
-title: COVID-19 the missing ones subtitle : What does it take to estimate the number of undetected infectious people?
+title: COVID-19 the missing ones subtitle : What does it take to estimate the number of undetected cases?
 author: Jeremy
 published: true
 layout: post